Skip to content

 description: Client of ${.url}

-get_default_args(func: callable) -> dict
+get_default_args(func: Callable) -> dict

-argdict_to_schemadict(func: callable) -> dict
+argdict_to_schemadict(func: Callable) -> dict

 Convert a function's type-annotated arguments into a cerberus schema dict.